 This essay is one in a series written by GTA students for American Banker magazine’s Bank Think blog.

-Danielle Jones is a student in Oakland, California, and an alumna of Game Theory Academy.
+Demetrius Phillips is a student in Oakland, California, and an alumnus of Game Theory Academy.